Eyongkevin/Astar-search/README.md

 ### Output

 #### All posible search
-This shows all the possible search that the astar did before finding the goal point
+This shows all the possible search that the astar did before finding the goal point.

+starting point = 🚦,
+goal point = 🏁,
+obstacle = ⛰️,
+way = 0,
+robot = 🚗,
 ```
 🚦   🚗   ⛰️   ⛰️   0   0   ⛰️   ⛰️   0
 🚗   ⛰️   0   0   0   0   0   0   0